-When they are crunchy outside and tender inside, sweet potato fries are a top life comfort food.
+When they are crunchy outside and tender inside, sweet potato fries are near the top of my all-time favorite comfort foods (along with Roasted Sweet Potatoes).

-I don’t know about you, but by the time I’ve finished cutting sweet potatoes into sticks, I don’t have much additional energy left to finish preparing them.
+I donโt know about you, but by the time Iโve finished cutting sweet potatoes into sticks, I donโt want to wait for them to soak in water, then drain and dry them.

 I want to pop them into the oven at 400 degrees F and call it a day.